martheberget/timer/README.md

 ## Improvements

-I've expanded on the project by adding reset functionality, styling, unit tests using Mocha, and routing with Express.js.
+I've expanded on the project by adding timer reset functionality, styling, unit tests using Mocha, and routing with Express.js.